SubnauticaModding/Nautilus-Proto/SMLHelper/Documentation/guides/sml2-to-sml3.md

 Since we discovered the best practices and better ways to deal with custom sounds, we have deleted a bunch of previously-obsolete methods from
 `CustomSoundHandler` and `AudioUtils` classes, as well as the `SoundChannel` enumeration in SML 3.0.

-Beginning with SML 3.0, all custom sounds will require a bus instead of a SoundChannel to determine the effects (E.G: reverb, muffling, low-pass, etc..) and the volume slider that should affect a custom sound.
+Beginning with SML 3.0, all custom sounds will require a bus instead of a SoundChannel to determine the effects (E.G: reverb, muffling, low-pass, etc..) and the volume slider.
 Additionally, the `PlaySound` signature was also modified and renamed to `TryPlaySound`.

 <pre>